 TOWN OF MURPHY NC

-Located at the very tip of Western North Carolina, Murphy is a old town with various unique dinning and shopping establishments all within walking distance of each other offering a great small town experience in the heart of the Appalachian mountains.
+Located at the very tip of Western North Carolina, Murphy is an old town with various unique dining and shopping establishments all within walking distance of each other offering a great small town experience in the heart of the Appalachian mountains.
+Only 2 hours from 5 major cities such as Atlanta, Chattanooga, Asheville, Greenville, Knoxville, Murphy NC is the wonderful destination that offers easy access to the Great Smoky Mountains National Park, beautiful lakes, rivers and streams that filled and stocked with fishes; museums, golf courses, restaurants...

 Nantahala Public Library: Muphy Public Library has been in its present location since the summer of 1976, with Head Librarian Dotsy Carringer(1925-2007).
 Since then the town of Murphy has welcomed Emory Ricketson, Becky Stiles, Teresa Thomas, and Jeff Murphy as Head Librarians.